am25101/sitintrotoprogrammingfall2025-introto-c-displaying-text-Week3/README.md

-# HW1 — Displaying Text
+# Week3 Assignment — Displaying Text

 ## Objective
 Write a program that outputs the **exact same text** as shown below.